Speykious/nativefiledialog-extended/README.md

 If you want to build the sample programs, add `-DNFD_BUILD_TESTS=ON` (sample programs are not built by default).

+On Linux, if you want to use the Flatpak desktop portal instead of GTK, add `-DNFD_PORTAL=ON`.
+See the "Usage" section below for more information.

+See the [CI build file](.github/workflows/cmake.yml) for some examples.

 ### Visual Studio on Windows
 Recent versions of Visual Studio have CMake support built into the IDE.
 You should be able to "Open Folder" in the project root directory,